"If you can breathe, you can do yoga."

 I was wrong.
 Very wrong.

 Yoga unites body and mind through a blend of breath, mindfulness, movement, and more.
-While most people consider yoga as merely the physical postures, the physical workout itself is not the primary goal of practicing yoga.
+While most people think of yoga as merely the physical postures, the physical workout itself is not the primary goal of practicing yoga.
 The physical exercise is a conduit to the deeper goal of practicing: awareness.

 If you're interested in the physical workout, rock on!
-That's how I began.
-Read here about my yoga journey.
+That's how I (and countless others) began.
+I offer private, one-on-one or small-group lessons.

-Namaste (the light in me sees and honors the light in you),
+Namaste (which means "the light in me sees and honors the light in you"),

 Lily's Yoga Journey

-Since obtaining my 500-hour yoga teacher certification in 2011, I've taught more than 2,000 classes and countless people a variety of yoga, Pilates, Barre, and other fitness classes and techniques.
-I love teaching private lessons and instructing big groups.
+Since obtaining her 500-hour yoga teacher certification in 2011, Lily has taught more than 2,000 yoga classes and countless students.
+She teaches a wide variety of yoga styles, as well as mat-based Pilates, Barre, and other fitness classes and techniques.
+Lily loves teaching private individual and small-group lessons just as much as she enjoys instructing big classes and groups.

 Yes, yoga is for you, too.